The story behind MIND 24-7

 The focus on the importance of mental health was quickly on the rise and was becoming a significant lever when solving for better patient outcomes.

 As primary care providers began to adopt new models of value-based care delivery, they often found themselves with no good support system or an accessible referral partner when their patients needed mental health support.
-Without other options available, the majority of their patients found themselves being referred to the ER - a solution which contradicts the very concept of keeping people healthy and getting them back to living their life.
+Without other options available, the majority of their patients found themselves being referred to the ER - a solution that contradicts the very concept of keeping people healthy and getting them back to living their life.

-The three of them agreed that the need for a new "front-door" to mental health was now and Mind 24-7 is the result.
+The three of them agreed that the need for a new "front door" to mental health was now and MIND 24-7 is the result.

 MIND 24-7 provides a better CHOICE